arup-group/arc-components/MIGRATION_GUIDES.md

 - `ArcButton` color property has been updated from `primary` to `default`.
 - Cerry-picking components from the `@arc-web/components` package has changed from importing from the `/dist/src` directory to importing from the `/src` directory.
 - React component wrappers have been moved from the `@arc-web/components` package to the `@arc-web/react` package.
+- Auto theme now tracks system preference.
+It responds in real time to changes in system preference (i.e. even after the page loads) and ignores the time of day.

 #### Upgrade Steps